-Adjust the welding current according to the thickness of the work piece to be welded (for a guide to welding parameters, please refer to the table below).
+Adjust the welding current according to the tungsten and the thickness of the work material to be welded (for a guide to welding parameters, please refer to the table below).

-Hold the torch 2-4mm away from the work piece then press the torch trigger.
-After the arc is ignited, the HF discharge will cease, the current will maintain the preset value and welding can be carried out.
+Hold the torch 2-4mm away from the work piece and then press the torch trigger.
+After arc is ignited, the HF discharge will cease, the current will maintain the preset value and welding can be carried out.

-After releasing the torch trigger, the welding arc stops but gas continues flowing for the post flow time and welding ends.
+After releasing the torch trigger, the welding arc stops but gas continues flowing for the post flow time and the welding ends.

-Adjust the downslope time potentiometer to change the time according to the welding process requirements.
+Adjust the downslope time to change the time according to the welding process requirements.